Interpretable Meta-Measure for Model Performance: Future applications

-The proven properties and empirical experiments showed that EPP score can be applied in ways that were not possible with the most common performance measures.
-What is more, we see several possible extensions of EPP score.
-The TrueSkill \citep{herbrich2007trueskill} Elo-based system allows to grade humans' skill in games for more than two players, it can be applied to machine learning and used for assessing the performance of model ensembles.
+We see several possible extensions of EPP score.
+The TrueSkill \citep{herbrich2007trueskill} Elo-based system allows the grading of human skills in games for more than two players; it can be applied to machine learning and used for assessing the performance of model ensembles.
 It could make it possible to assess separately the performance of a single model, performance of the ensemble of models, and the potential of the model in the~ensembles.

-In the benchmark, models are compared across different train\slash test splits.
-We plan to conduct a~broaden study to compare EPP scores when computed across different train\slash test splits or only between identical splits.
-What is more, the train\slash test splits in the benchmark were not independent.
-In order to ensure that all the assumptions are met, splits should be independent.
-Further research is needed to examine how the interdependence of the splits affects the EPP score estimation.
-Further research is needed also on the relationship between the number of splits and stability of EPP score.
+Due to interpretation of differences and comparability of EPP across diverse data sets, new measures provide the opportunity to research and verify state-of-the-art AutoML benchmarks in a~new light.
+So~far, the researchers have to make assumptions to simplify finding optimal configuration of algorithm settings across multiple data sets \citep{JMLR:v20:18-444}.
+The EPP \metascore does not require the same scale of score and adds an interpretation for comparing \leaderboards.
+The second major opportunity is to use EPP for navigated hyperparameter tuning.
+EPP score can be used to assess the probability that we can improve performance if we continue searching the hyperparameter space.